-2. Lois Ehlert wrote and illustrated a book called Snowballs that is a big hit.
-It’s not just another winter picture book, the artwork in it is captivating and kids love discovering what everyday objects are used to adorn the snow families he creates.
+2. Lois Ehlert wrote and illustrated a book called Snowballs, that is a big hit.
+It’s not just another winter picture book, the artwork in it is captivating, and kids love discovering what everyday objects are used to adorn the snow families he creates.

 3. Next, read The Snowy Day by Ezra Jack Keats, a delightful book showing the adventures of a little boy exploring the snow in a big city.

 4. Tacky the Penguin by Helen Lester will satisfy the curiosity of your most active little ones.
-A little odd and possessing strange habits, Tacky is a lovable character who surprises everyone in the end.
+A bit odd and possessing strange habits, Tacky is a lovable character who surprises everyone in the end.

-5. A book in the National Geographic Picture the Seasons series called Winter Wonderland (by Jill Esbaum) is a beautiful, photographic walk through the winter landscape.
+5. A book in the National Geographic Picture the Seasons series called Winter Wonderland (by Jill Esbaum) is a beautiful photographic walk through the winter landscape.
 It’s the perfect non-fiction choice for young readers this time of year.

 6. A fun book that includes rhyme and song is The First Day of Winter by Denise Fleming.
 You know the 12 Days of Christmas song, right?
-Then you could sing this book to your kids and they’ll get a kick out of it.
+Then you could sing this book to your kids, and they’ll get a kick out of it.
 If you can’t sing, they’ll love it even more!

 7. Include some Science in your read-aloud by choosing Animals in Winter, a book written by Henrietta Bancroft.
 Kids will enjoy looking at the brightly painted pages (in the recently updated version) and learning about animals in their natural habitats.